kruize/autotune/docs/application_metrics_exposure.md

 ```
 Save and exit.

 Monitoring for user workloads will be enabled automatically.
-Verify
+Verify:
 ```
 oc -n openshift-user-workload-monitoring get pods
 ```